The Bachelor Season 23 Episode 3 Recap Elyse

 Advertisement

-During the dinner portion of the date, Elyse, following the Bachelor tradition to reveal a sad life story, reveals that her sister died after giving birth to her second child.
+During the dinner portion of the date, Elyse shares that her sister tragically died of cancer after giving birth to her second child.

 "It all makes sense now," Colton says, making absolutely zero sense.
-People can make sense without their trauma on display!
-Elyse gets a rose for her vulnerability — although it does seem that Colton is interested in her.
+Elyse's story is tragic, but it should be noted that people can "make sense" without their trauma on display.
+The show's investment in the saddest stories from its contestants continues to be controversial.
+Elyse gets a rose for her vulnerability — and it does seem that Colton is interested in her.
 She's not involved in any house drama, and she appears to have both feet on the ground.
 Mark my words: I see a lively future for Elyse in Bachelor Nation.

 The second and final group date for the episode takes a painful feminist route.
 It's about "strong women," an ironic theme, given the show's penchant for pitting women against one another.
 Still, this date manages to loop in Terry Crews — yet another NBC talent?
 ABC, how are you finagling this?
 Crews appears with his wife, Rebecca Crews, to judge the contest for "Bachelor's Strongest Woman."
 The show is making an interesting equivalency, here, assuming that physical strength correlates with...emotional strength?
 Political strength?
 Bone marrow strength?
 The girls all gather to work out with Colton, an activity that once more pits Colton as Mr. Hawt Dude.